Callianthe picta

-Abutilon pictum, syn.
-Abutilon striatum (disputed), is a species of flowering plant in the family Malvaceae.
+Callianthe picta, formerly Abutilon pictum, is a species of flowering plant in the family Malvaceae.
 It is native to southern Brazil, Argentina, Paraguay and Uruguay.
 The plant has become naturalised in Central America, and is used in horticulture.
 Common names include redvein abutilon, red vein Indian mallow, redvein flowering maple, Chinese-lantern and red vein Chinese lanterns.
+Callianthe striata (formerly A. striatum) is sometimes considered a synonym of C. picta.

 Description

 Abutilon pictum is a shrub growing to 5 m tall by 2 m wide.
 The leaves are 5–15 cm long, three- to five- (rarely seven-) lobed.

 The yellow to orange-red bell shaped flowers have prominent dark red veining, with five petals 2–4 cm long.
 It blooms from April to September, and longer in warmer subtropical areas.
 The flowers attract pollinators, such as native bees and hummingbirds.

 The Latin specific epithet pictum means "painted".

 Uses

 Culinary

 The flowers are edible, raw or cooked, with the sweet flavor increasing the longer the bloom is open.